aquaris-dev/aquaris-dev.github.io/_posts/2017-05-25-device-status.md

 LineageOS Status
 ----------------

-The community around LineageOS has grown [quite notably](https://stats.lineageos.org/), and with this, so has our BQ specific user-base.
+The community around LineageOS has grown [quite notably](https://stats.lineageos.org/), and with this, so has our bq specific user-base.

 Regardless, it is great to see that the total number of active LineageOS installations is currently at more than 1.6 million devices.